 Daniela’s talk reminded me the course of Experimental Design when I was at grad school.
-I remembered all those chapters talking about evaluating control and treatment, random and fixed effect.
-But in the big data era, especially when we have millions or billions of user logs per day, it is impossible to use same practice.
+I remembered all those chapters talking about evaluating control and treatment, random and fixed effects.
+But in the big data era, especially when we have millions or billions of user logs per day, it is impossible to use the same practice.

 As Daniela emphasized, the truth is we cannot completely randomize observations, and we cannot assign treatment randomly to observations.
-Daniela had a good point on thinking about what questions can be directly answerable from data, before jumping directly into data science solution.
+Daniela had a good point on thinking about what questions can be directly answerable from data, before jumping directly into a data science solution.
 Then try to expand finding, using causal inference, for example.

 Also, prior to this meeting, Daniela posted a tweet asking about “Within the context of interdisciplinary data science, what’s the #1 thing that rigorous statistical training brings to the table?”
-Surprisingly, answers are mostly around skepticism of data biases, trouble of reproducibility, flaws in experiment.
-Other popular answers are around how to use statistical learning knowledge to unveil masks of latent variables and get closer to real problem, as quoted from Samuel Karlin, “The purpose of models is not to fit the data but to sharpen the questions.”
+Surprisingly, answers are mostly around skepticism of data biases, trouble of reproducibility, flaws in the experiment.
+Other popular answers are around how to use statistical learning knowledge to unveil masks of latent variables and get closer to real problems, as quoted from Samuel Karlin, “The purpose of models is not to fit the data but to sharpen the questions.”